How much does a manicure cost?

 How much can you afford?
 Consider the initial manicure and maintenance.

-How often do you want to devote time to going to the salon?
+How often do you want to devote time to go to the salon?

 What is the occasion?
 Is it for daily wear or a special occasion?